Universal Energy Corporation: History

 In January 2009, the Ontario Energy Board announced that it intended to fine Universal Energy Corporation $200,000CA for making "false, misleading or deceptive statements to consumers."
 The announcement was the first such announcement since June 2003.

 Canadian Billionaire Mark Silver is the company's founder and CEO.

 Ontario MPP Frank Klees sits on its board.
 Klees also received the single biggest contribution to his campaign to run as leader of the Progressive Conservative Party of Ontario from OPTUS Capital Corporation owned by Silver.

+Universal Energy Corporation, a Canadian electric utility and natural gas retailer headquartered in Toronto, Ontario, has a focus on long-term sales of residential, commercial, and industrial natural gas in the provinces of Ontario and British Columbia.
+As a wholly owned subsidiary of Universal Energy Group, it plays a significant role in the energy sector.